Paid Time Off

 |Equal to days|

 *Although exempt monthly-paid staff are paid on a salary basis, PTO accrues and is used in hourly increments.
 For purposes of PTO accrual and usage, full-time exempt monthly-paid staff are treated as working 40 hours per week (8 hours per day/5 days per week).
+This is for tracking purposes only and is not intended to reflect actual hours worked.

 PTO is accrued monthly and is available for use by the staff member the month following the month of accrual.